 View information about how to apply to on-campus jobs here.

-We highly recommend you reach out to our career services center and meet with a Daniels School career advisor.
+We highly recommend you reach out to our career services office and meet with a Daniels School career advisor.
 Your academic advisor can also help to make the connection if you let them know.
 Purdue also has the Center for Career Opportunities, which is available for all students to use.
-You can view more about the CCO resources here.
+You can view more about CCO resources here.

 The Office of Undergraduate Research provides information to students about research here.
 If you are interested in conducting research on a particular topic or with a specific professor, tips for getting started can be found here.
-Students interested in Economics research can visit here.